I have problems downloading some files, what to do?

 (w2xp_world-models, Europe Library, SeaTraffic, OpenSceneryX, FF_Library…)

-- overlay photo sceneries
+- overlay photo sceneries (if installed)

 (yOrtho4XP_Overlays if you are using Ortho4XP sceneries)

-- photo sceneries
+- photo sceneries (if installed)

-- mesh files
+- mesh files (if installed)

 (HD Scenery Mesh v3)